Research & Public Impact

 Field Sites

-From the CMSC, students can easily access many field sites along the Mystic River Estuary and Southern Connecticut and Rhode Island Coastlines.
-We have a fleet of kayaks as well as two power boats, Pelican (a 26-foot center console Eastern) and Sandpiper (a 16-foot aluminum flatboat with an electric torqeedo engine).
-Within driving or boating distance are a variety of habitats; these include salt marshes, tide pools, sandy beaches, rocky shorelines, salt ponds, nearshore oceanic environments, and mudflats.
-Throughout the semester, students visit field sites both as a class and individually to collect data for their independent research.
+From the CMSC, students can easily access many field sites along the Mystic River Estuary and southern Connecticut and Rhode Island coastlines.
+Williams-Mystic has a fleet of kayaks for student use on the river as well as two power boats, Pelican (a 26-foot center console Eastern) and Sandpiper (a 16-foot aluminum flatboat with a Torqeedo electric engine).
+Within driving or boating distance are a variety of habitats such as salt marshes, tide pools, sandy beaches, rocky shorelines, salt ponds, nearshore oceanic environments and mudflats.
+Throughout the semester, students visit field sites both as a class and individually to collect data for their independent research projects.

 Mystic Seaport Museum (MSM)

-With 17 coastal acres and 60 buildings to explore, the Mystic Seaport Museum provides a unique and inviting setting for classes and free time.
-Whether you’re working on a project in your skills course, sailing on the Mystic River, reading a book aboard the Charles W. Morgan, or throwing a frisbee on the green, the space is yours to explore at any time!
+With 17 coastal acres and 60 buildings to explore, Mystic Seaport Museum provides students with a unique and inviting setting for classes and free time.
+Whether you’re working on a project in your maritime skills class, sailing on the Mystic River, reading a book aboard the Charles W. Morgan or throwing a frisbee on the green, the museum grounds is yours to explore at any time!

 Collections Research Center (CRC) at MSM

-The Collections Research Center is the nation’s leading maritime research facility, home to over two million examples of maritime artifacts, tools, documents, photographs, and more!
-Williams-Mystic students are able to use this space to aid their research, and the CRC staff are always willing to help.
+The Collections Research Center at Mystic Seaport Museum is the nation’s leading maritime research facility, home to more than two million examples of maritime artifacts, tools, documents and photographs.
+Williams-Mystic students use this space and its vast collections to aid their research with the help of the professional CRC staff.

 Marine and Coastal Policy Research Group